Enhanced medical checks, one compulsory day off every month for maids in S'pore: MOM

 The ministry on Thursday (July 22) announced new measures to strengthen support for migrant domestic workers.

-New maids will also be interviewed twice in their first year of work, and undergo checks by employment agencies after their placement.
+New maids will also be interviewed twice in their first year of work by the Centre for Domestic Employees (CDE), and undergo checks by employment agencies after their placement.

 This is to ensure the maids and their employers settle into their working relationship, as well as raise and resolve issues.
 This will be done by the end of this year.

-To facilitate the interviews, MOM will set up three neighbourhood centres in partnership with the the Centre for Domestic Employees (CDE), with the first centre targeted to open by the first quarter of next year.
+To facilitate the interviews, MOM will set up three neighbourhood centres in partnership with the the CDE, with the first centre targeted to open by the first quarter of next year.

 Their compulsory medical examination every six months will also be enhanced to pick up signs of abuse.